rhys-edwards/flight-finder/README.md

 Trying to build the best itinerary-builder

 ## To do
-* Make IATA function asynchronous to return results.
-See StackOverflow
-* Filter through JSON to Cross-reference cities with local Airports
-* Store the location in the DB with IATA codes as subdocs
-* Turn destination into relative IATA codes on homeAirport
+* Turn destination into relative IATA codes on sign up
 * Run through destination's IATA codes for each user and hit api for results
 * Use captured month data to request against date range for the month
 * Move airport data to external JSON file for autocomplete